 - Remove from the microwave and place a cover over the measuring cup to keep the heat in.

 - In a large sauce pan or medium pot over medium high, add oil and onions and sauté for three minutes.

-- Add wine to deglaze for about one minute.
+- Add red wine vinegar to deglaze for about one minute.